-The structure resembles the Swiss-French master’s Carpenter Center at Harvard, where béton brut, ramps, light canons, and brise soleils are integral elements of the composition.
+The structure resembles Le Corbusier’s Carpenter Center at Harvard, with its béton brut surfaces, ample ramps, light canons, and brise soleils being integral elements of the composition.

-Nevertheless, the secondary nature of the entrance, almost to justify the ramp’s need, stresses its excessiveness.
-In contrast, the ramp at the Art Institute not only stitches the interior spaces of the addition with the existing structure but also serves as a bridge that safeguards the abrupt change in topography.
+In contrast, the ramp at the Art Institute, albeit not as sculptural as the Carpenter’s, yet indispensable, not only stitches the interior spaces of the addition with the existing main building but also serves as a connection that allows views into the interior spaces and bridges the abrupt change in topography.

-Furthermore, at the Carpenter, the roof terrace or fifth façade is enjoyed solely by a private apartment for visiting faculty/artists.
-At Keatinge-Clay’s addition, the toit-jardín is –in contrast — the protagonist space.
-In true emulation of Le Corbusier’s ideas, the roof terrace at the Art Institute becomes a public square, a gathering space where multiple activities take place.
+The buildings’ treatment of the roof terraces contrasts significantly as well.
+At the Carpenter, the roof terrace or fifth façade is enjoyed solely by a private apartment for visiting faculty/artists.
+In Keatinge-Clay’s addition, the toit-jardín is –in contrast — the project’s hierarchical space.
+In true emulation of Le Corbusier’s ideas, the roof terrace at the Art Institute becomes a public square, a gathering space where multiple activities occur simultaneously.

-The main space of the terrace (represented on the last sketch and axonometric above) is enclosed on three sides: the main auditorium, an indoor and outdoor gallery space, and the cafeteria.
-In contrast to the enclosed nature of the existing courtyard, the roof terrace of the additional frame panoramic views of the city as it becomes the hierarchical space of the project.
+The main space of the terrace (represented on the last sketch and axonometric above) is enclosed on three sides by the auditorium, an indoor and outdoor gallery space, and the cafeteria.
+The terrace openness contrasts with the enclosed nature of the main courtyard at the 1920s building next door.
+Keatinge-Clay’s roof terrace frame panoramic views of the city’s waterfront below

 Also, the roofs over the external gallery, cafe, and auditorium become accessible terraces and not only provide additional vantage points of the city but also allow for a diverse array of activities to occur simultaneously.